 June 18 – August 12, 2022

-Nasty Women Connecticut seeks submissions for art objects and opportunities for gathering and idea-exchange outdoors, indoors, and in virtual space.
+This exhibition features over 60 works of art in an array of 2D, 3D, digital media, performance, and other styles.
 The event aims to address, build, and repair relation and community and encourages us to honestly love the self and others.
 As patriarchies continue to stroke fear and fan the flames of war, we feel the ripple effects through our enmeshment in globalized capitalism.
 We take special care this year to explore new relationships, specifically the roles men and boys play in dismantling patriarchy within our communities.